sandeepvermma/csc-user-guide/docs/apps/grid_blast.md

 In the example above, set the grid-proxy to be valid for three days (72 hours).
 If your grid BLAST job need longer execution time you should update the grid-proxy before it expires.
 You can do this while the grid blast job is running in the background.
 For example, let's assume that the grid BLAST job, submitted above, have been running already for two days and it seems to need at least two more days to be completed.
 Then you should update the grid proxy.
 To do that, first login to the server where your grid BLAST is running.
 For example:
 ```
-ssh taito-login4.csc.fi
+ssh puhti.csc.fi
 ```
 And update the grid proxy with commands:
 ```
 arcproxy -S fgi.csc.fi -c validityPeriod=72h
 ```
 Even if you would fail to update the grid proxy certificate in time, the gb blast job does not terminate.
-Without a valid certificate, gb just can't submit new jobs or retrieve the results, but once valid proxy certificate is available again, the job will continue normally.
+Without a valid certificate, _gb_ just can't submit new jobs or retrieve the results, but once valid proxy certificate is available again, the job will continue normally.
-Continuing interrupted gb command
+Continuing interrupted _gb_ command

-If the gb command fails to run until all the BLAST jobs have been processed, the job is not lost.
-The jobs that have been submitted to FGI will keep on running and the temporary files that the gb job uses are preserved in your $WRKDIR directory.
+If the _gb_ command fails to run until all the BLAST jobs have been processed, the job is not lost.
+The jobs that have been submitted to FGCI will keep on running and the temporary files that the gb job uses are preserved in your project directory.

-To continue the interrupted gb blast , use command:
+To continue the interrupted _gb blast_ , use command:
 ```
 blast_gridrun
 ```
 If you run this command with no arguments, you will see a list of grid blast temporary directories that your account has.
 From the directory name, pick the number part.
 That is the ID number of your job.
-Now, to continue the job give command
+Now, to continue the job give command:
 ```
 blast_gridrun -jobid ID-number
 ```
 For example in the case of the sample job:
 ```
-drwx------ 3 kkmattil csc 4096 Aug 19 12:22 /wrk/kkmattil/pb_5510_tmpdir
+drwx------ 3 kkayttaj csc 4096 Aug 19 12:22 /proj/project_2001234/pb_5510_tmpdir
 ```
 The command to continue the job would be:
 ```
 blast_gridrun -jobid 5510
 ```

 In addition to the the -jobid option, following options can be used with blast_gridrun